Sedus: a story of tradition and innovation

 1926

-Albert Stoll II improved the American office chair and eventually designed a swivel chair.
-He introduced his innovation to the public for the first time at the Leipzig Trade Fair.
-Itwas the internationally patented "Federdreh", the first swivel chair with a swivelling column suspension.
+Albert Stoll II improves the American office chair and designs a swivel chair.
+He presents his new development to the public for the first time at the Leipzig Trade Fair.
+It is the internationally-patented “Federdreh”, the first swivel chair with a rotatable column suspension.
+The “Federdreh” marks the company's entry into the office furniture market.

 1912